How to Deter Burglars

-Making your home as safe as houses with our expert guide with advice from the Metropolitan Police
+Make your home as safe as houses with our expert guide with advice from the Metropolitan Police

 The most secure way of preventing entry is tightening up door security with the following (your home insurance will have these points as standard in your policy).